marcusz/steady/README.md

 		assert(b[2] == 11);
 	}

+Writing to a vector:

+	//	Replace values in the vector.
+This also leaves original vector unchanged. void example3(){
+		const steady::vector<int> a{ 10, 20, 30 };
+		const auto b = a.store(0, 2010);
+		const auto c = b.store(2, 2030);

+		assert(a == (steady::vector<int>{ 10, 20, 30 }));
+		assert(b == (steady::vector<int>{ 2010, 20, 30 }));
+		assert(c == (steady::vector<int>{ 2010, 20, 2030 }));
+	}

-Apache License, Version 2.0
+- Apache License, Version 2.0

-Based on Clojure's magical persistent vector class.
-Does not yet use the tail-optimization.
+- Based on Clojure's magical persistent vector class and Phil Bagwells work.
+Does not yet use Clojure's tail-optimization.

-Strong exception-safety guarantee, just like C++ standad library and boost.
+- Strong exception-safety guarantee, just like C++ standad library and boost.

-# COMPARISON TO C++ VECTOR (std::vector<>)
+# Comparison to C++ std::vector<>

-PROs
+PRO:s

-1) More robust, easy-to-understand and side-effect free code since vectors never change.
+1) More robust, easy-to-understand and side-effect free code since you *know* vectors never change.

+2) Since the vector never changes, it is safe to use it from many threads = thread safe.

-2) Easier to implement pure function - functions that have no side-effects and still have good performance.
+3) Easier to implement pure function - functions that have no side-effects - and still have good performance.
 	Pure functions are central to making reliable, testable and multithreaded code.

-3) Since the vector never changes, it is safe to use it from many threads = thread safe.

 4) Faster than std::vector<> when growing big vectors.

-CONs
+CON:s

-1) Slower reading and writing.
-(There are techniques - like batching - to avoid some of the overhead.
+1) Somewhat slower reading and writing.
+(There are techniques - like batching - to avoid some of this overhead.

-2) Allocates several memory blocks for bigger vectors where std::vector<> only has maximum of 1.
+2) Allocates several memory blocks for bigger vectors where std::vector<> only has one.

 3) Not complete set of std C++ features, like iterators.